swaptacular/swpt_accounts/protocol.rst

    may use these flags for different purposes.

    The lowest 16 bits are reserved.
-Bit ``0`` has the meaning "scheduled for deletion". [#forbid-transfers]_ If all of the following conditions are met, an account SHOULD eventually be removed from the server's database: [#delete-transfer]_
+Bit ``0`` has the meaning "scheduled for deletion".
+If all of the following conditions are met, an account SHOULD eventually be removed from the server's
+   database: [#delete-transfer]_

-   * The account is "scheduled for deletion".
+   * The account is "scheduled for deletion". [#forbid-transfers]_

-   * Enough time has passed since account's creation. [#creation-date]_
+   * At least one day has passed since account's creation. [#creation-date]_

    * Account's configuration have not been updated for at least